youzan/vant/docs/markdown/theme.en-US.md

       less: {
         lessOptions: {
           modifyVars: {
-            // overide with less vars
+            // override with less vars
             'text-color': '#111',
             'border-color': '#eee',
             // or override with less file